dfed/SafeDI/README.md

 ]
 ```

-To install the SafeDI framework into an Xcode project with Swift Package Manager, follow [Apple’s instructions](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) to add the `https://github.com/dfed/SafeDI.git` as a dependency.
+To install the SafeDI framework into an Xcode project with Swift Package Manager, follow [Apple’s instructions](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) to add `https://github.com/dfed/SafeDI.git` as a dependency.

 ### Generating your dependency tree